chartec1/fpvradar/README.md

 Can I use other Pis?
 Yes, you should be able to use almost any.
 My initial prototype (these pics are my 2nd prototype) was a Pi 3 model B from 2016.
 Unfortunately, I burned that one up by wiring up a voltage regulator to it without checking the inputs/outputs.
 Since I knew the concept worked, I wanted to build the second one to be as small/compact as possible.

-Do you sell these?
-No. My time is worth a lot to me, so go build your own.

-Why do you have switches on yours?
-The white switch is the momentary on/off switch to turn the pi on and off out in the field.
-Unplugging is a bad idea as you can corrupt your file system in which case you have to reformat the card and start from scratch.
-The black switch is if I am at home and I don't want to use the GPS/buzzer and I just want to monitor aircraft around me instead.

 What is the approximate cost?
 For the setup I have, the cost of the components are around $50.
 This doesn't include the antenna which I made myself.